faizanfzk/TericSoft/README.md

 <h1> TericSoft </h1>

+<p>Important Note : To Run the application use - npm run dev and to start the server use - npx json-server --port 8080</p>

 <h3> A Simple Application used to add data in the form of table , where an user can Add , Delete ,Update their Information </h3>

 <img src="https://i.ibb.co/dJGcNMm/2022-09-07.png" alt="pic"/>